In order to ensure the safety of motorcyclists, Pennsylvania has created laws that operators and riders must follow when traveling on a motorcycle.

 The laws and requirements for motorcycle riders mentioned above are important for ensuring the safety of all riders.

-Although Pennsylvania’s law that requires most operators and riders to wear a helmet, the device has been proven to reduce fatality rates.
+Although PA law no longer requires use of a helmet for most riders, the device has been proven to reduce fatality rates.